Home Cocktails Cocktail Spice 75

 What makes the Spice 75 different from a traditional French 75?

-The Spice 75 incorporates a spiced syrup made from allspice and sugar, which adds a warm, aromatic flavor profile that contrasts with the traditional French 75's use of gin and simple syrup.
-This unique twist not only enhances the complexity of the drink but also introduces a comforting spice element that's perfect for colder months.
+The Spice 75 incorporates a spiced syrup made with allspice, which adds a warm and aromatic flavor profile that contrasts with the traditional French 75's lemon and gin base.
+This unique twist enhances the cocktail's complexity and makes it more suitable for colder seasons.

 Can I use a different type of rum in the Spice 75?

-What type of champagne works best in a Spice 75?
+What is the best way to garnish a Spice 75?

 You Might Also Like